SoNeT

 SoNeT Controller

-– client/server setup utility from me (programmed in FreePascal) to setup end-devices
+– client/server setup utility from me (programmed in FreePascal) to setup and control end-devices.

 Test (development) rig: